 You may have plastic drainage tubes coming out of the dressing.
 The nurse empties these tubes.
 They’ll be removed after a few days, when the drainage subsides.

 You’ll have pain and be on pain medication.
 Medication is usually given in a vein.
-You can control it by pushing a button.
+You may be able to control it by pushing a button.
 This is called PCA (patient-controlled analgesia).

 You’ll get fluids through a vein in your arm, called an intravenous (IV) drip, until you are able to eat and drink on your own.
 Usually, you will be able to eat the day after surgery.